By Donald Latumahina (follow me on Twitter) , May 25, 2007

 After reading the whole book, I’d suggest creating a book summary of your own.
 Creating a book summary helps you internalize the ideas you get.

-A good books often contains a lot of actionable ideas, so the list of ideas in step 5 may be too long to act upon effectively.
+A good book often contains a lot of actionable ideas, so the list of ideas in step 5 may be too long to act upon effectively.
 You should then have a separate list for the main ideas from the entire book.
 This list helps you focus on the most important ideas so that it will be easier for you to apply them.

 Application is what puts you ahead of 90% or more other people who just read the book but do not apply what they learn.
 In fact, application is key.
 Actionable ideas are useless if you do not put them into action.